 When is the Judas release date?
 The BioShock series left an indelible mark on the videogame landscape.
-In those landmark titles, we explored a dystopian world filled with ambitious technology, extraordinary abilities, and top-notch storytelling.
-Now, BioShock creative director brings us a sci-fi spiritual successor – and no, it’s not System Shock.
+Irrational's acclaimed first-person shooter explored a dystopian world filled with ambitious technology, extraordinary abilities, and top-notch storytelling.
+Now, BioShock's creative director brings us a sci-fi spiritual successor - and no, it's not System Shock.

 Judas is an upcoming PC game by Ghost Story Games, an indie studio staffed by former Irrational Games developers led by Ken Levine himself.
-This single-player story game is set aboard a space station that’s descended into chaos.
+This single-player story game is set aboard a space station that's descended into chaos.
 Sound familiar?
 Judas looks like the perfect blend of BioShock and System Shock, and early gameplay suggests it builds upon the same design principles as its predecessors.
-Catch up with all the latest news surrounding the Judas release date right here on PCGamesN.
+We've got all you need to know ahead of the release.

 Judas trailer